11 Ways to Cut Back on Water Consumption in Your Garden

 Covering an unused swimming pool stops 90 percent of water evaporation waste.
 For a 400-square- foot pool, that’s almost 1,000 gallons a month.
 The safest covers are track mounted.

 Watersmart gardens are the new normal in California.
 Rethink your yard.
 When fall planting time comes around, replace the lawn with permeable paving (watch our video!), or with unthirsty plants.
-In this front yard— a grid of deer grass (Muhlenbergia rigens) and blue agaves carry the show.
+In this front yard a grid of deer grass (Muhlenbergia rigens) and blue agaves carries the show.
 Or surround a small meadow of low-water red fescue, with yellow-tinged Aeonium ‘Kiwi’, orange-flowered aloes, and red kangaroo paw.